Liturgy of the Hours: Previous structure

 This arrangement of the Divine Office is described by Benedict.
 However, it is found in John Cassian's Twelve books on the institutes of the coenobia and the remedies for the eight principal faults, which describe the monastic practices of the Desert Fathers of Egypt.

 Current structure in the Roman Rite

-After the Second Vatican Council, which decided that the hour of prime should be suppressed, Pope Paul VI decreed a new arrangement of the Liturgy of the Hours.
+After the Second Vatican Council (1962 to 1965), which decided that the hour of prime should be suppressed, Pope Paul VI decreed a new arrangement of the Liturgy of the Hours.
 The structure of the offices, the distribution of psalms, and the prayers were updated.
 The distinction, already expressed in the 1960 Code of Rubrics, between the three major hours (Matins, Lauds and Vespers) and the minor hours (Terce, Sext, None and Compline) has been retained.